AlmightyOatmeal/MicroPython_Futaba_NAGP1250/EXAMPLES.md

 ![Display filling in a circle](_images/display_graphic_circle_filling.gif)

-(this gif is slower than the actual example)
+(this GIF is slower than the actual example)